colinrford/ctbignum/README.md

 absorbed it into `lam::` namespace.
 Besides
 - 'formal_verification' -- see the 'STATUS.md' file inside that folder
-- `libff` is currently not included in the benchmarks everything else should function the same as commit `2d27c34` of the original library.
-The
+- `libff` is currently not included in the benchmarks

+everything else should function the same as commit `2d27c34` of the original library.

 Full disclosure, I did have some help from Gemini in refactoring, troubleshooting, and fixing build errors!